She's So Lovely

 The inciting incident occurs at 13 minutes when Eddie disappears on a drinking bender, leaving pregnant Maureen alone.
 A neighbor enters their apartment under false pretenses and assaults Maureen, triggering the catastrophic events that will separate the couple..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Eddie is committed to a psychiatric hospital, forcibly separated from Maureen.
+This illustrates the protagonist's commitment to Eddie is committed to a psychiatric hospital, forcibly separated from Maureen.
 This institutional intervention tears apart their relationship and launches the film into its second act exploring whether their love can endure., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Eddie is released from the psychiatric hospital and immediately seeks out Maureen.
+Of particular interest, this crucial beat Eddie is released from the psychiatric hospital and immediately seeks out Maureen.
 Their reunion is electric - she responds to him with the same passion as before, suggesting their love has survived.
 False victory: it seems their connection is unbreakable., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 75 minutes (75% through) represents the emotional nadir.
 Here, The confrontation reaches its breaking point.
 Maureen must face that she cannot sustain both worlds - the dream of recapturing her passionate love with Eddie dies as reality intrudes.
-The impossibility of their reunion becomes clear., demonstrates the protagonist at their lowest point.
+The impossibility of their reunion becomes clear., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 Maureen makes her choice or achieves clarity about the impossibility of reconciling her two lives.
 The realization that passionate love and stable life cannot coexist for her - she must synthesize a path forward., demonstrating the transformation achieved throughout the journey.